PandyaYog/personal-rag/README.md

     *   **LLM:** [Groq](https://groq.com/) (Llama 3) - For ultra-fast inference speeds.
     *   **Embeddings:** `sentence-transformers` / `fastembed` - Efficient local embedding generation.

+## 🚢 Production Deployment

+The `hosting` branch contains the cloud-native production deployment version of this project, including:

+- Managed cloud infrastructure (Neon, Qdrant Cloud, Upstash, Cloudflare R2)
+- Hugging Face Spaces integration for embedding workloads
+- Production orchestration with supervisord
+- Deployment-ready architecture and hosting configuration

+If you are interested in the scalable deployment architecture, please check the `hosting` branch.

 ## 🧠 Architecture

 Here is the high-level data flow of the system: